-‘Goblin’ Episode 14 Spoilers: The Deity’s Will; Eun Tak Loses Her Memories, Grim Reaper Pines For Sunny
+‘Goblin’ Episode 14 Spoilers: The Deity’s Will — Eun Tak Loses Her Memories, Grim Reaper Pines For Sunny

 — ???? (@exonied) January 17, 2017

-Goblin episode 14 is scheduled to air on Friday, Jan 20 at tvN at 8:30 p.m.
+Goblin Episode 14 is scheduled to air on Friday, Jan 20 at tvN at 8:30 p.m.
 Korea Standard Time.

 [Featured Image by Total Variety Network]